TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/ColumnsConfig/Type/Input/Properties/Eval.rst

       Allows a domain name such as :samp:`example.org` and automatically transforms the value to `punicode <https://en.wikipedia.org/wiki/Punycode>`_ if needed.

-   double2
-      Converts the input to a floating point with 2 decimal positions, using the "." (period) as the decimal delimited (accepts also "," for the same).

-   int
-      Evaluates the input to an integer.

    is\_in
       Will filter out any character in the input string which is  *not* found in the string entered in the property :ref:`is\_in <columns-input-properties-is-in>`.